patriciogonzalezvivo/glslViewer/README.md

 $ glslViewer examples/test_platform.frag
 ```

-6. Make an image secuence of 500x500 pixel each from an animating shader from second 0 to second 1
+6. Make an image sequence of 500x500 pixel each from an animating shader from second 0 to second 1

 ```bash
 $ glslViewer examples/cross.frag -w 500 -h 500